lukaselmer/renuo-cms-doc/usage.md

 </div>
 ```

-We also considered the following, but currently we don't see a reason to implement it.
+We also considered the following way to override the automatic detection, but currently we don't see a reason to implement it.

 ```html
 <!-- This is not implemented --><div data-not-implemented-content-paragraphs="true" data-content-path="li-element" data-api-host="//renuo-cms-api.dev:3000" data-api-key="aValidApiKey" data-private-api-key="AdminONLY">